Tony-Proum/Tony-Proum.github.io/_drafts/another-hacktoberfest.markdown

 My hopes, when I thought to contribute were to be helpful for some people, that was a thing that I experimented during my first participation:
 Sometimes, when I were able to help somebody fixing an issue on his project, I were really happy and proud to contribute.
-This feeling gave me more superpower feelings than wearing the t-shirt I got the first year.
+This feeling gave me more superpowers feelings than wearing the t-shirt I got the first year.

 Also, the PR I'm proud of, were not done during the Hacktoberfest period: there is not a lot of PR, and I'm not sure that I can qualify myself as a contributor (or maybe not as prolific contributor as I want to be) but well, some projects on which I contributed to are